-How to remove liquidity from a Uniswap liquidity pool?
+How to remove liquidity from Uniswap

-Choose the amount of liquidity you’ll remove from the pool and click on ”approve” and sign the message on MetaMask.
-After that, click on ”remove” to remove your liquidity from the pool.
+Choose the amount of liquidity you want to remove from the pool and click the ”approve” button, and sign the message on MetaMask.

-To provide liquidity to a certain pair on Uniswap, you need to deposit an equal value of each pair token into the pool.
+To provide liquidity to a pair on Uniswap, you need to deposit an equal value of each pair token into the pool.

 For example, if you’ll provide liquidity to the BAT/ETH pair and have $100 worth of BAT in your wallet, then you need $100 worth of ETH too.

 If the rate will continue to change in one direction, your impermanent loss will grow.
 Your loss will be close to zero if the rate will return to its original state.

 Well, how this happens?
 There are arbitragers who make money out of these price changes and adjust the prices on Uniswap.
-But, the profit they make is basically the money that belongs to liquidity providers.
+But the profit they make is basically the money that belongs to liquidity providers.

 But, if one of the tokens rises or decreases in value too much in comparison with the other token, the change in the exchange rate will be higher and you’ll lose more money.

 On the other side, the more trade happens, the more fee you earn as a liquidity provider on Uniswap.
-But, the fee you earn may not outweigh your impermanent loss depending on the degree of slippage.
+But the fee you earn may not outweigh your impermanent loss depending on the degree of slippage.